mekkablue/ShowInterpolations/README.md

 ![All instances are shown live.](ShowInterpolations.png "Show Interpolations Screenshot")

-After installation, it will add the menu item *View > Show Interpolations* (Cmd-J).
+After installation, it will add the menu item *View > Show Interpolations*.
-You can set a different keyboard shortcut in System Preferences.
+You can set a keyboard shortcut in System Preferences.

 ### Installation